My tango torrent commenced with four lessons in a weekend, so this blog post will be a long one …

 - Movements I can do smoothly with a partner while practicing

 - Movements I can use while dancing

 There’s often quite a gap between the latter two.
 While dancing, the music, the navigation and the walk take most of my attention dollar; I don’t have enough of it left to do anything which requires me to actively think through the steps.
 But in the course of lessons 2 and 3 this weekend, my ochos finally made it to the third bullet-point.

 Which was a fact Mariano quickly put to good use in my final lesson.
-Timings meant it could only be a 30-minute one (with Steph having the other 30 minutes for a breakthrough of her own).
+Timings meant it could only be a 30-minute one.

-Mariano and Steph jointly decided that with the ocho now part of my armoury, it was time to progress to the giro.
+Mariano decided that with the ocho now part of my armoury, it was time to progress to the giro.
 That wasn’t going to happen in half an hour, of course, but I got the basic idea of the first half of it, entering from the back ocho.
 And immediately saw something I could do with that half.
 The notion that, in tango, everything is connected to everything else is becoming more and more real.
-(Steph got all enthusiastic and wanted to give me about a billion examples, and I had to warn her that my brain would explode if she did, but the principle is now a very concrete one.)

 And so ended an extremely intensive, tiring but hugely satisfying and enjoyable start to my torrent of tango.